insurello/recruiting/Elm-code-test.md

 ### Ship it

-When you are done with the new requirements hit save in the ellie-app code editor and copy the new URL to the app and email it to [michel@insurello.se](mailto:michel@insurello.se?subject=[elm-test]%20Rate%20it%20new%20version) and [kristian.lundstrom@insurello.se](mailto:kristian.lundstrom@insurello.se?subject=[elm-test]%20Rate%20it%20new%20version).
+When you are done with the new requirements hit save in the ellie-app code editor and copy the new URL to the app and email it as a response to the mail where you got the test from.
 Feel free to leave some comments about the experience and result with the URL.

 Good luck!